flexera-public/policy_templates/cost/aws/shared_cost_reallocation/aws_support/README.md

 ### Positive Business Outcomes

 - **Accurate Cost Allocation**: Ensures that each AWS Linked Account is charged accurately based on their actual usage, promoting accountability and cost transparency.
-- **Simplified Billing**: Reduces the complexity of internal chargebacks and financial reporting by automating the reallocation process.
+- **Simplified Billing**: Reduces the complexity of internal chargeback and financial reporting by automating the reallocation process.
 - **Cost Optimization**: Encourages AWS Linked Accounts to optimize their usage and reduce unnecessary costs, as they are directly accountable for their share of the AWS Support costs.

 ## Input Parameters